KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 * `679` supported locale packs
 * `453` base language families
 * inheritance-first locale growth so new language or regional entries can reuse trusted local bundles instead of duplicating full translation trees
+* refreshed locale-module coverage across the shipped `locales` folders so the current interface packs are fully translated at the module level

-This is intentionally a strong starting point for future expansion rather than a claim of fully human-translated parity across every supported language family.
-The architecture is built so translation depth can continue growing without redesigning the renderer or weakening the browser's security model.
+This remains a strong starting point for future expansion, but the current shipped locale folders have been updated so the browser's module-level interface coverage is no longer relying on broad placeholder English fallbacks.
+The architecture is still built so translation depth can continue growing without redesigning the renderer or weakening the browser's security model.

 ## Security Model